 What to do in Tongariro National Park in bad weather?

 It often happens that Ruapehu is “closed” due to bad weather.
 There won’t be any shuttles or tours running over the Tongariro Crossing and in winter, the ski fields close if it’s too yucky.
-If this happens, there are definitely places with more all-weather activities, but there are still a few things to do in Tongariro when it rains:
+If this happens, there are definitely places with more all-weather activities, like Taupo, but there are still a few things to do in Tongariro when it rains:

 Reach new heights at wall climbing

 Challenge yourself and your friends who’ll reach the ceiling fastest.
 Both National Park Village and Ohakune have an indoor climbing wall.

 In National Park Village, the climbing wall can be found inside the National Park Backpackers.
 The wall is open for everyone.
 The harness is included in the entry fee and if you like, you can hire climbing shoes.
 You are secured by top rope.